The three pillars of financial inclusion

-An indicator can consist of a single or multiple variables derived from a combination of publicly available quantitative data sources and survey-based data.
-The data points are combined to provide an indicator score, subsequent pillar score, and headline Index ranking by market.
+Indicators consist of single or multiple variables derived from a combination of publicly available data sources and survey-based research.
+Data points are combined to provide an indicator score, subsequent pillar score, and headline Index ranking.

 Government support